joshbrew/JS-Maze-Generator-with-A-Star-Solver/README.md

 - Sidewinder
 - Ellers
 - Hunt & Kill with Braids
-- Removing random dead ends till no more 3 or 4 sided cells.
+- Remove random dead ends till no more 3 or 4 sided cells.
+- Remove random dead ends in a spiral from the center (always solvable).

 Also a simple BabylonJS render with instanced static meshes.
 Needs to be threaded with better culling for actual use.